Shraddha-Ganjare/college-demo/README.md

 # college-demo
-This is my first repository
+This is my first Git repository
+Author-shraddha Ganjare